A Framework for Behavioral Biometric Authentication using Deep Metric Learning on Mobile Devices: Experimental Evaluation

-This subsection evaluates factors that are equally important during implementation.
-Fig.~\ref{miscellaneous_fig}(a) shows time durations of making batched inference on mobile devices (from $4-56$).
-Since less parallel resources are available on the mobile platform, the inference time increases almost linearly with the input batch size.
-The computation takes less than 1.5s for all the devices.
-Table~\ref{random_attack} indicates that a batch of 32 samples is robust against random attacks.
-It takes less than 0.5s on Pixel2/Mate10 and 1s on Nexus 6/6P.
-If a single batch is not reliable, the system progresses to SPRT as described in Section~\ref{sec:sprt}.
-Fig.~\ref{miscellaneous_fig}(b) demonstrates the decision-making process.
-We set the false rejection/acceptance requirements to $\alpha=\beta=0.01$.
+This subsection evaluates the choice of two important parameters: the accuracy requirements in terms of false rejection/acceptance rate $\alpha,\beta$ and margin $m$ in the Siamese Network. $\alpha,\beta$ are inputs from the users.
+We set them to $0.01$ for demonstration.
+It means that we want the authentication to reach 99\% confidence about its decisions based on multiple observations.
+This is equivalent to $A=B=100$ in Eq. \eqref{sprt_eq}.
+For Eq. \eqref{proability}, the mean of distance is set to $m/2$ for balanced data and the variance are obtained on the training samples.

+Fig.~\ref{miscellaneous_fig}(a) demonstrates the decision-making process.
 When the likelihood ratio hits the upper shaded area, the decision is to reject; otherwise, the decision is to accept.
-Normally, 5-6 batch iterations are needed to reach a confident decision.
-This takes about 6s and 1.5s on Nexus 6/6P and Pixel2/Mate10 respectively.
-To see how the evolution fluctuates, we select some hard samples and mix them with random samples.
-The classifier is less confident based on the single batch and it progresses to the next iteration until a shaded region is hit.
+Normally, $5$-$6$ batch iterations are needed to reach a confident decision.
+To see more of how it evolves, we select some hard samples and mix them with random samples.
+Then the classifier is less confident based on the single batch, thus it progresses to the next iteration until a shaded region is hit.
 The process can be thought as a competition between the decisions to either accept or reject.
 If a majority of the new data indicates positive, the decision is inclined to accept though a few false ones may drag the curve towards the opposite direction en-route.
 As we can see, SPRT reduces authentication instability at a little cost of extended response time.
+Fig.~\ref{miscellaneous_fig}(b) shows time durations of making batched inference on mobile devices (from batch sizes of $4-56$).
+Since less parallel resources are available on the mobile platform (the CPU cores are fully utilized), the inference time increases almost linearly with the input batch size.
+The computation takes less than 1.5s for all the devices to process a single batch.
+In normal situations, reaching a confident decision of $5$-$6$ iterations takes about 6s and 1.5s on Nexus 6/6P and Pixel2/Mate10 respectively, which is quite acceptable for background processes.